vslchnk/tasks/README.md

 ## Task 1
 To run the script you need Python version >= 3.6 installed.
 To run the script execute `python random_numbers.py` in the terminal or use any other command for python which you have for Python version >= 3.6.

+Secrets module was used because it's more secure than random module.

 ## Task 2
 Since it's the only server which is used for SSL offloading and proxies it would be great to have resources utilization metrics:
 - CPU usage